amankrsingh1812/IntelligentDocFinder/README.md

-Along with the processing required for querying, documents are also assigned tags which can are shown while querying.
+Along with the processing required for querying, documents are also assigned tags which are shown while querying.
 These tags are also assigned in this component.

 This processing is achieved by the following logical steps:

 #### a.
 Paragraphs Extractor

 The processing operations within each document are performed at the granularity of a paragraph.
-Paragraphs extractor module lays out the interface and implements classes capable of reading documents and returning iterators over the paragraphs for various file types.
+The paragraphs extractor module lays out the interface and implements classes capable of reading documents and returning iterators over the paragraphs for various file types.

-The module is thread safe, so as to be used along with our distributed pipeline.
+The module is thread-safe, so as to be used along with our distributed pipeline.
 A factory for iterators is also provided.

 #### b.
 Distributed Pipeline